godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> The scariest moment is always just before you start.
-After that, things can only get better.
+> Abundance of knowledge does not teach men to be wise.
-> — *Stephen King*
+> — *Heraclitus*

-_Last updated: Mon Jul 21 02:09:44 UTC 2025_
+_Last updated: Tue Jul 22 02:05:07 UTC 2025_
 <!-- END_QUOTE -->

 <hr>